DavidXu-JJ/StreetUnveiler/README.md

 ...
 ```

-Update: We wrap LeftRefill into a simple api at https://github.com/DavidXu-JJ/simple-leftrefill-inpainting.
+(Update: We wrap LeftRefill into a simple API at https://github.com/DavidXu-JJ/simple-leftrefill-inpainting.
+You may try to use this API if you consider using it in your own project.)

 # Run the code